a11ywatch/crawler/README.md

 ### Dependencies

-npm is required to install the protcol buffers.

 In order to build `crawler` locally >= 0.5.0, you need the `protoc` Protocol Buffers compiler, along with Protocol Buffers resource files.

 #### Ubuntu